(As amended March 2023)

 Article 1 – Name and Object

 Section 2.
-The Greene County Chamber of Commerce is organized for the purpose of romoting the civic, commercial, industrial development and tourism of Greene County and its trade area.
+The Greene County Chamber of Commerce is organized for the purpose of promoting the civic, commercial, industrial development and tourism of Greene County and its trade area.

 Section 3.
 The Chamber shall be nonpartisan, nonprofit, and nonsectarian and shall take no part in, or lend its support to, the election or appointment of any candidate for public office.

-Section 4.
-The service area of the Greene County Chamber of Commerce will be the greater Greene County and the County of Greene.
-Businesses outside of this area who have a vested business interest in that area may also become a member.

 Section 1.
+While the service area of the Greene County Chamber of Commerce will be the County of Greene, businesses outside of this area who have a vested business interest in this area may also become a member.

-Any reputable person, association, corporation, partnership, or estate shall be eligible or membership in the Greene County Chamber of Commerce.
+Section 2.
+Any reputable person, association, corporation, partnership, or estate shall be eligible for membership in the Greene County Chamber of Commerce.
 Membership shall be divided into two classes: active and honorary.

 - Active membership shall be defined as any dues paying member.